PhilWaldmann/openrecord/docs/query.md

 [Includes](#preloading-relations) are a little bit like offline joins.
 To do real joins in your database you have to use `join()`.
 `join()` takes the same input as `include()` and will do an `INNER JOIN` by default.

-The following example loads all threads and posts where one of it's posts title contains `OPENRECORD`.
+The following example loads all threads and posts where one of its posts title contains `OPENRECORD`.
 ```js
 Thread.join('posts').where({posts:{title_like: 'OPENRECORD'}})
 ```